Diego Garcia: Arrival of the U.S. Navy

 To the United States, Diego Garcia was a prime territory for setting up a foreign military base.
 According to Stuart Barber—a civilian working for the US Navy at the Pentagon—Diego Garcia was located far away from any potential threats, it was low in a native population and it was an island that was not sought after by other countries as it lacked economic interest.
 To Barber, Diego Garcia and other acquired islands would play a key role in maintaining US dominance.
 Here Barber designed the strategic island concept, where the US would obtain as many less populated islands as possible for military purposes.
 According to Barber, this was the only way to ensure security for a foreign base.
 Diego Garcia is often referred to as "Fantasy Island" for its seclusion.

 The key component in obtaining Diego Garcia was the perceived lack of a native population on the island.
 Uninhabited until the late 18th century, Diego Garcia had no indigenous population.
 Its only inhabitants were European overseers who managed the coconut plantations for their absentee landowners and contract workers mostly of African, Indian, and Malay ancestry, known as Chagossians, who had lived and worked on the plantations for several generations.
 Prior to setting up a military base, the United States government was informed by the British government—which owned the island—that Diego Garcia had a population of hundreds.
 The eventual number of Chagossians numbered around 1,000.

-Regardless of the size of the population, the Chagossians had to be removed from the island before the base could be constructed.
+The Chagossians were removed from the island before the base was constructed.
 In 1968, the first tactics were implemented to decrease the population of Diego Garcia.
 Those who left the island—either for vacation or medical purposes—were not allowed to return, and those who stayed could obtain only restricted food and medical supplies.
 This tactic was in hope that those that stayed would leave "willingly".
-One of the tactics used was that of killing Chagossian pets.
+One of the tactics used was ordering all Chagossian dogs to be killed.